 Salt Lake City Has Minimal Risks of Natural Disasters

 With its geography and climate, Salt Lake City has far less risk of natural disasters than many other cities.
-Far from the coast, there is no risk of a hurricane.
+Located in the Intermountain West and far from the coast, there is no risk of a hurricane.
 The higher elevation of the region discourages tornados.
 FEMA’s National Risk Index rated Salt Lake City as one of the safest metropolitan areas in the United States for natural disasters.

 Salt Lake City’s geographic advantages decrease the chances of damage or outage at your colocation facility.
 This leads to increased uptime for your business, not to mention better peace of mind.